SZXC-WG/LocalGen-new/content/contribute.en.md

 ## Where new work belongs

-The active development branch is **`master`**, the Qt-based v6 line.
-Versions 1–4 are no longer maintained; v5 accepts only security and critical bug fixes.
-The upstream contribution guide is marked as an early draft, so verify procedural details against current code and `CMakeLists.txt`.
+Use **`master`** for new v6 work.
+Versions 1–4 are retired, while v5 is limited to security and critical fixes.
+Before opening a Pull Request, check `CONTRIBUTING.md` and `CMakeLists.txt` for the latest requirements.

 ## Main contribution paths